 Due to expected overnight temperatures tonight into tomorrow in Montgomery County falling into the teens or single digits with a wind chills below zero degrees, the Office of Emergency Management and Homeland Security is issuing a Cold Emergency Alert to go into effect tonight at 1:00 pm Wednesday, Jan 30, through 1:00 pm Thursday, Jan.
 31.

-A Cold Emergency Alert, the highest level of extreme temperature alert, is issued for the County when conditions, temperature combined with wind chill are forecasted to be below 20 degrees; and there are other conditions that pose a significant threat to exposed human and animal life.
+A Cold Emergency Alert, the highest level of extreme temperature alert, is issued for the County when conditions, temperature combined with wind chill are forecasted to be below zero degrees; and there are other conditions that pose a significant threat to exposed human and animal life.
 Those may include: wind chill advisories or warnings from the National Weather Service and/or significant snow fall.

 There is always particular concern during periods of extreme cold for children, seniors, homeless individuals and animals.
 Everyone spending time outside should take necessary precautions against the extreme cold.
 Frostbite can occur with as little as 30 minutes of exposure to the cold.
 Anyone being outside should dress in layers of warm clothing and wear a hat.
 Nearly half of body heat is lost through the head.
 Cover your mouth to protect your lungs from extreme cold.
 Mittens, snug at the wrist, are better than gloves.
 Do not ignore shivering.
 It’s an important first sign that the body is losing heat.
 Persistent shivering is a signal to return indoors.

+Anyone who has a concern for the safety of a homeless individual should call the police non-emergency number 301-279-8000 to report a person in possible danger.
 Neighbors, friends or family members should check on the elderly, especially a senior living alone.
 Older people are particularly susceptible to hypothermia, even inside their homes and may need assistance.